kraowx/shibbyapp/README.md

 - Loopable audio (either infinite or a set number)
 - Pre-audio delay timer
 - Autoplay
-- Search by tag
+- Search by tags, files, or series
-- Search by file
+- Filter by duration, file type, or tags
-- Search by series
 - Import files
 - Light and dark themes